tsumaru720/owntracks-frontend/README.md

 - 0 = show all points

 ### Statistics
-- Total/visible point counts, loaded time range, and maximum accuracy for the current selection
+- Total/visible point counts, loaded time range, and accuracy and altitude ranges for the current selection
+- Accuracy/altitude ranges span every loaded point of the selection (points that don't report the value are ignored); the min rounds down and the max rounds up
+- The total count shows a cached/fresh breakdown beneath it when the load used both the cache and the API
-- Cache status shown when browser storage caching is enabled: days cached for the selection plus storage usage
+- Cache status shown when browser storage caching is enabled: days with cached data for the selection plus storage usage (see Data Caching)

 ### Debug Options
 - **Console Logging**: Toggle console output